Dead or Alive: Dimensions

-Dimensions was the first DOA game to be released on a Nintendo system, the first one not fully published by Tecmo (it was jointly published with Nintendo in Europe and Australia), the first DOA fighting game released on a handheld, and most notably, the first released without any involvement from series creator Tomonobu Itagaki.
-It was also the first game in the series to have a "Teen" rating from the ESRB since Dead or Alive 3 by toning down the sexual content for female characters; nevertheless, the game was not distributed in Sweden and consequently in all Scandinavia, and experienced problems with being released in Australia as well.
+Originally released on May 19, 2011, it was the first DOA game to be released on a Nintendo console, the first DOA fighting game released on a handheld, and most notably, the first released without any involvement from series creator Tomonobu Itagaki.
+Dimensions makes use of the console's unique features and capabilities, and these were well received by critics.

 Gameplay

 In Dead or Alive Dimensions, the action is displayed on the top screen of the Nintendo 3DS, while the special fighting moves are displayed on the touch screen below.
 DOAD incorporates a Chronicle Mode feature, which acts as a story mode in the game, going through all four Dead or Alive tournaments as the player assumes the roles of various fighters from the series.
 The other modes featured are Arcade (in which the player fights for additional time), Survival (in which the player fights until he defeats all opponents or is knocked out), Free Play, Training, Showcase (in which the player position 3D models on a stage and takes 3D photos of them), and 3D Photo Album (in which the player views the photos taken in Showcase mode).

-The game's stages are mostly taken from Dead or Alive 3 and Dead or Alive 4 (both stage are also taken from Dead or Alive Ultimate).
-The substantial new content in the game are the Freedom Survivor stage and the inclusion of a stage based on Metroid: Other M – a Wii game co-developed by Team Ninja with Nintendo – with characters from that game appearing as stage hazards (but not playable fighters).
+The game's stages are mostly taken from Dead or Alive 3 and Dead or Alive 4.
+The substantial new content in the game are the Freedom Survivor stage and the inclusion of a stage based on Metroid: Other M – an installment in Nintendo's Metroid series co-developed by Team Ninja – with characters from that game appearing as stage hazards (but not playable fighters).
 The characters Kasumi Alpha, Genra, and Alpha-152 who were boss characters in the previous games are made playable for the first time as unlockable characters.
-Shiden who first appeared in Dead or Alive Ultimate makes his first playable appearance as an unlockable boss character.
+Shiden, who first appeared in Dead or Alive Ultimate, makes his first playable appearance as an unlockable boss character.

 The 3DS's touch screen is used to make the characters execute special fighting moves, while the top screen is used for displaying the fight, in a similar fashion to Super Street Fighter IV: 3D Edition.
 Dimensions supports in-game frame data that can be displayed on the bottom screen during Training Mode.
 Dimensions also uses the 3DS' StreetPass feature to make AI representations of the player, based on their play patterns, that can challenge other owners of the game in the Throwdown mode.
 Dimensions offers a framerate of 60 frames per second with the console's 3D feature turned off.
 With it turned on, however, the imagery is divided by two for the players individual eyes (30 frames per second to each eye).